ricsanfre/pi-cluster/docs/_docs/ansible-instructions.md

 ```shell
 make external-services
 ```
-Ansible Playbook assumes S3 server is installed in `node1` and Hashicorp Vault in `gateway`.
+Ansible Playbook assumes S3 server is installed in a external node `s3` and Hashicorp Vault in `gateway`.

 {{site.data.alerts.note}}
 All Ansible vault credentials (vault.yml) are also stored in Hashicorp Vault